muratk5n/thirdwave/en/README.md

 ---

-'Squid Game' director says series poses questions on competitive capitalism, [adds] "I've asked questions like who made this competition system in our society, who drives us into a corner"
+"'Squid Game' director says series poses questions on competitive capitalism, [adds] "I've asked questions like who made this competition system in our society, who drives us into a corner"